afm500/afm500.org/content/artists/producer/mike-chrzanowski.md

 <!--more-->

 Mike is a free-lance bassist.
 He plays upright acoustic as well as solid body electric instruments.
 Mike has performed in a huge variety of musical styles including jazz, bluegrass, country, rock, R&amp;B, and classical.
 He is also a a recording engineer and produced recordings placed in Grammy® nominated categories.

-Mike can be contacted for muisician union business / questions at:  contact@afm500.org For other subjects, contact Mike at: chrzanowsk@aol.com
+Mike can be contacted for muisician union business / questions at: chrzanowsk@aol.com